SHAcollision/pubky-vibes/portable-homeserver/README.md

 ### Android runtime notes

 - The static testnet runs entirely in memory on Android.
-The launcher sets `PUBKY_LMDB_MAP_SIZE_BYTES=268435456` (256 MiB) before booting the services so LMDB can allocate its map without exhausting the device’s address space.
+The upstream branch trims LMDB’s default map size to 64 MiB, and the launcher sets `PUBKY_LMDB_MAP_SIZE_BYTES=268435456` (256 MiB) before booting the services so LMDB can allocate its map without exhausting the device’s address space.
 Override the variable before launching the app if you need more headroom.